-2. Camps with a moderate connection to congregations/denominations and a moderate faith emphasis.
+2. Compartmentalized Camps: camps with a moderate connection to congregations/denominations and a moderate faith emphasis.
 22% of camps fall into this category.
 These camps do not show particularly strong connection to other ministries or particularly strong faith emphasis.
 Faith teachings and Christian practices are part of the camp program, but they are not given noticeably more emphasis than other aspects.
 Religion or, more often, “spirituality” is seen as an important piece of camp life, but it does not necessarily permeate all aspects of the program.

-3. Camps with a weak connection to congregations/denominations and a high faith emphasis.
+3. Disconnected Camps: camps with a weak connection to congregations/denominations and a high faith emphasis.
 29% of camps fall into this category.
 These camps are committed to faith formation, and Christianity permeates all aspects of camp programs.
 However, they deemphasize theological teachings specific to their denomination, and they have generally weak connections to congregational ministries.
 Camp directors are unlikely to have formal theological instruction, and clergy involvement is likely very low.
 The large number of camps fitting into this category is alarming because the camp experience does not stand alone as a singular life event.
 This category is a sign that the partnership between camps and congregations is weakening.

-4. Camps with a strong connection to congregations/denominations and a high faith emphasis.
+4. Integrated Camps: camps with a strong connection to congregations/denominations and a high faith emphasis.
 42% of camps fall into this category.
 These camps exhibit high clergy involvement and strong connection to congregations in terms of philosophy and program.
 They appear to be strong partners in ministry with congregations and denominational leaders.
 They tend to emphasize Christian education and specific theological teachings/practices more so than the other camps.
 These camps most closely resemble the historical priorities of Christian camping ministry in the Protestant tradition.
 They see themselves as part of a larger ecology of faith formation, and they intentionally try to strengthen partnerships with other ministries.

 Where does your camp fit into the mix?